telerik/ajax-docs/controls/grid/application-scenarios/drag-and-drop-from-radgrid-to-radscheduler.md

 ---
 title: Drag and Drop from RadGrid to RadScheduler
-page_title: Drag and Drop from RadGrid to RadScheduler | UI for ASP.NET AJAX Documentation
+page_title: Drag and Drop from RadGrid to RadScheduler | RadGrid for ASP.NET AJAX Documentation
 description: Drag and Drop from RadGrid to RadScheduler
 slug: grid/application-scenarios/drag-and-drop-from-radgrid-to-radscheduler
 tags: drag,and,drop,from,radgrid,to,radscheduler